securefederatedai/openfl/docs/about/features_index/taskrunner.rst

 Task Runner API
 ================

-An overview of this workflow is shown below.
+Let's take a deeper dive into the Task Runner API.
+If you haven't already, we suggest checking out the :ref:`quick_start` for a primer on doing a simple experiment on a single node.

+Transitioning from a local experiment to a true, distributed federation can be understood best with the following diagram.

 .. figure:: ../../images/openfl_flow.png

-.. centered:: Overview of the Aggregator-Based Workflow
+.. centered:: Overview of a Task Runner experiment distributed across multiple nodes :

-There are two ways to run federation without Director:

-- `Bare Metal Approach`_
-- `Docker Approach`_

-This workflow uses short-lived components in a federation, which is terminated when the experiment is finished.
+The Task Runner API uses short-lived components in a federation, which is terminated when the experiment is finished.
 The components are as follows:

 - The *Collaborator* uses a local dataset to train a global model and the *Aggregator* receives model updates from *Collaborators* and aggregates them to create the new global model.
 - The *Aggregator* is framework-agnostic, while the *Collaborator* can use any deep learning frameworks, such as `TensorFlow <https://www.tensorflow.org/>`_\* \  or `PyTorch <https://pytorch.org/>`_\*\.